valendesigns/option-tree/readme.txt

 == Changelog ==

+= 2.1.3 =
+* Hotfix - Loading OptionTree on the 'init' action proved to be wrong, it now loads on 'after_setup_theme'.

 = 2.1.2 =
 * Hotfix - Fixed a JS mistake that caused upload in list items and sliders to not open the media uploader until saved first.
 * Hotfix - Load OptionTree on the 'init' action, which allows the UI filters to properly function when not in theme mode.